EVORA-project/evora-ontology/models/docs/accessionNumber.md

 # Slot: accession number (accessionNumber)

-_The sequence ID that permits to retrieve the sequence information from the sequence provider_
+_The sequence ID that permits to retrieve the sequence information from the sequence provider._